PollieKrismis/pyparadox_alarm/README.md

 # pyparadox
 Some code to interface with a Paradox Alarm Panel.

-The code is needed to allow Paradox Alarms to be used in Home Assistant.
+The code was developed for the purpose of integrating Paradox Alarms into the Home Assistant home automation software.

-For now most things will be hard-coded in order to test integration with Home Assistant.
-As it starts to work hard-coding will be replaced with actual interfacing code.

-The main goal is to get the PRT-3 module to work as it does not require the panel to be exposed to the internet directly.
-Later on the code can be expanded to also support the IP100/150 modules.
-By definition this means only panels that support the PRT-3, IP100 and IP150 modules wll be supported, i.e. Evo and Magellan.
+The current version is able to connect to the alarm panel request all area and zone labels as well as their statuses.

+It is also able to keep a dictionary in sync with the alarm panel my mirroring area and zone statuses.

+The next version must accept callback functions which will then be used to keep the Home Assistant devices in sync.

+The third version should be able to submit arming and maybe disarming commands to the panel.

+In it's current form it is only able to integrate with a Paradox Alarm panel that has the PRT3 module installed.

+Later versions can be expanded to also support the IP100/150 modules.